Shock as pregnant woman finds knife in Subway sandwich | ITV News

 Nerice Moyse unwrapped the sandwich to find an addition she hadn't ordered, a large knife packaged alongside her tuna sub.

-The 21-year-old told the Great Yarnmouth Mercury, she understood that everyone can have an off day but the situation was potentially dangerous.
+The 21-year-old told the Great Yarmouth Mercury, she understood that everyone can have an off day but the situation was potentially dangerous.

 She said: "I understand everyone has an off day, but you have to be incredibly careful when you work in an environment like that.